 - Synced up.
 My phone syncs back to my MacBook so notes and reminders aren’t floating around in the abyss.
 It also syncs with Calendly which is AMAZING for any small business owner doing a lot of appointment scheduling.

 - Time Blocking.
-When I have projects in the cooker, the best way to check them off my list is to time block for them.
-On my iPhone calendar I can block off hour to two hour chunks for tasks easily.
+When I have projects in the cooker, the best way to check them off my list is to time-block them.
+On my iPhone calendar, I can block off an hour to two-hour chunks for tasks easily.

 Keep saving paper with a digital planner that goes beyond what is already on your phone.
 The Ultimate Digital Planner is a digital download that you use on iPad.
 It looks like a paper planner and has all the bells and whistles you’re looking for (calendar, goal setting, habit tracking, project management, etc.) but digitized.

 - The Price: Download this planner for less that $20 on Etsy and get started right away.
 Love that!

 - Hyperlinks: If you’re used to click, click, clicking to get where you want to go fast, the hyperlink features that connect you to different parts of the planner will feel super natural and easy.
 Hooray efficiency!

 - Variety: You can customize the look and feel of your digital planner with a couple of different colors, formats, and week start dates (Sunday or Monday).
 Working mom life does not look just one way – find what works for you.

 If you don’t already use a tablet, this planner may not be for you.
 BUT, if a tablet and a planner are both on your wish list – ta-da!
 This is perfect.

 I’m especially psyched about the Skylight Calendar because it’s a planner that solves for a MAJOR working mom pain point – the mental load.

 “What time is Jimmy’s piano lesson?”
 “When does Rose have practice?”
 “What day are parent-teacher conferences?”
 “That work trip is THIS week?”